Jorchava/fuzzy-waddle/README.md

 - **Live Color Contrast Checking:** Instantly see the contrast ratio and WCAG AA/AAA compliance as you pick colors.
 - **Randomizer:** Hit "Randomize Colors" for a surprise challenge—will you get a power-up or a pitfall?
-- **Sample UI Previews:** See your color choices applied to sample navigation, masthead, and blog card components.
+- **Sample UI Previews:** See your color choices applied to sample masthead, and blog card components.
 - **Accessible & SEO-Friendly:** Semantic HTML, ARIA labels, skip links, and progressive enhancement.
 - **Mobile-First, Widget-Like UI:** The checker tool is compact and always accessible, even on small screens.
-- **NES/Contra Humor:** Bill Rizer and Lance Bean represent UX and UI, guiding you through the battle for accessible design.
+- **NES/Contra Humor:** Bug Raiser and Launch Beans represent UX and UI, guiding you through the battle for accessible design.

 ---